-Forest Mage is the second book in The Soldier Son Trilogy by Robin Hobb.
+Forest Mage is the second book in the Soldier Son Trilogy by Robin Hobb.
 I got my copy in the Fnac in Ghent.
-It’s 818 pages and I didn’t enjoy most of them.
+It’s 818 pages long and I didn’t enjoy most of them.
 I started this novel mid-June and I had to push myself to finish it.

 I can’t say a lot about the story because this is the second book in the series and I don’t want to spoil anything.

 Nevare has survived The Speck Plague but is sent away from the Military Academy for being too fat.
 His body absorbs magic, thus making him gain weight.
-His relations at home worsen and after a new wave of The Plague he has to leave home.
+His relationships at home worsen and after a new wave of The Plague he has to leave home.
 He travels to the frontier, hoping to find a unit that will take him on.

 I enjoyed Hobb's writing style.
 The characters are well thought out; they seem very real and have great depth and feeling.
-The world Hobb created is imaginative and magnificent.
-The cultures of the different peoples are rich and different.
+The world Hobb created is imaginative and magnificent, the cultures of the different peoples are rich and different.
 Hobb has an eye for detail and realism.

 Since it’s already on my shelf, I will read the third part in the trilogy, but it won’t be anytime soon.